Compare Cheap Home Insurance Quotes

 - 51% of customers could save up to £103.86

 - Compare and find a great deal now

 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 An Englishman’s (or woman’s) home is his castle as the saying goes.
 And for time immemorial we’ve been trying to protect it.
 Thankfully today that protection comes in the form of insurance rather than building a moat!
 However, it can still feel like a major effort having to wade through the policies of numerous home insurance companies for hours on end.
 And which is why we’ve done it for you…

 Burglary is by far the largest claim for home insurance but burst pipes aren’t far behind and, thanks to climate change, flooding is fast catching up.
-For the latter, the good news is that as a result the government’s Flood Re initiative, home insurance more affordable for those in flood risk areas.
+For the latter, the good news is that as a result of the government’s Flood Re initiative, home insurance is more affordable for those in flood-risk areas.
 But for those worried about the possibility of their home catching fire, the bad news is that electrical failures can result in more than 7000 houses being set alight every year.

 On other matters, many people in the UK work from home these days – 1.5m in 2016 according to a TUC survey – and no doubt that figure has increased markedly since.
 This new freelancing phenomenon begs the question: do you need insurance for home working?
 We have this covered in our FAQ section below.

 Always shop around for the policy that suits your circumstances best (it won’t necessarily be the least expensive).
 It’s a good idea to change companies regularly – preferably annually – since there are no reduced premiums for loyalty (only no claims bonuses and which you transfer between providers).
 You’ll soon learn that the best insurance deals will always go to new customers.